TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/TypoScriptSyntax.rst

 The end-parenthesis is extremely important.
-If it is not found, the parser considers the following lines to be part of the value and does not return to parsing TypoScript.
+If it is not found, the parser considers the following lines to be part of the value and does not return to parsing `TypoScript`:pn:.
 This includes the :code:`[GLOBAL]` condition which will not save you in this case!
 So don't miss it!